 Since 1994, Andrus diversified our service offerings by expanding beyond the campus and into the community, providing home-based family support to residents of the city of Yonkers and surrounding areas.
-The Andrus Community Services Division has continued to grow, and now provides family support, prevention, intervention, and educational services for families throughout southern Westchester.
+The Andrus Community programs have continued to grow, and now provides family support, prevention, intervention, and educational services for families throughout southern Westchester.

-The main office for Andrus Community Services Division is located at: 30 South Broadway, 7th floor Yonkers, NY 10701.
+The main office for our Community Service programs is located at 35 Dock St, Yonkers, NY 10701.

 I just wanted to say Thank You!
 My daughter has been at Andrus for over 1 year now.
 I am so proud of her and what she has accomplished in the past year.
 I owe it all to the wonderful staff.

 Her transformation began at Andrus, where love, patience, encouragement, and the right interventions at the right time literally saved her life and mine.

 It really does take a village to raise a child and together, we are all making it happen.
 Thank you so much for all that you do.